stevegcarpenter/geekhack_image_downloader/README.md

 Finding images on page 6
 Found 10 images!

-// The script will then iterate through all pages of the thread and find
+// The script will then iterate through all pages of the thread, find and
-// images to download.
+// download images.
 It will eliminate duplicates based on filename here.
+With
-// With each page it will display how many images it found.
+// each page it will display how many images it found.

 Downloading 50 images
 Downloading 6sl9n.jpg...
 49 remaining